menocomp/chunk-promise/README.md

-# PromiseAll
+# chunk-promise

-promiseAll is a tiny library used to run a list of native promises in chunks.
+chunk-promise is a tiny library used to run a list of native promises in chunks.

-You may decide how many concurrent promises to run in parallel.
+You can decide how many concurrent promises to run in parallel.

 ## How to use

 ```
-npm install promiseall
+npm install chunk-promise
 ```

 ## Examples